Azeez-Ibrahim/alx-low_level_programming/0x09-static_libraries/README.md

-File libholberton.a is a static library.
+File libmy.a is a static library.

 File libmy.a.sh is a script that creates a static library called libmy.a from all the .c files that are in the current directory.